 Pacific Gas and Electric Company (PG&E) offers California Multifamily New Homes (CMFNH) to deliver design assistance and incentives for energy efficient new multifamily buildings.
 TRC Energy Services administers CMFNH on behalf of PG&E.

 CMFNH developers work with Title 24 consultants to model buildings in comparison to the 2016 Title 24, which took effect in January 2017.
-View CMFNH’s list of participating energy consultants and HERS raters.
+For a list of 2016 code participating energy consultants and HERS raters, please follow this link.

 GENEROUS INCENTIVES FOR EFFICIENT MULTIFAMILY BUILDINGS

 Depending on the size of your property, there are two paths to qualify for CMFNH incentives.

 Low Rise (1-3 habitable stories, with 4 or more units): The program evaluates buildings based on an energy model output score called the Energy Design Rating (EDR).To qualify for incentives, participants must demonstrate that their proposed efficiency (Proposed Efficiency EDR) is better than standard efficiency (Standard Efficiency EDR) for their building.
 The difference between these two metrics is called the Delta EDR.
 Participants must achieve an EDR of at least 3 to qualify for incentives.
 Participants can increase their Delta EDRs and raise their incentives by increasing the energy efficiency of their buildings.